astronomer/docs/astro/deployment-api-tokens.md

 When you rotate a Deployment API token, you receive a new valid token from Astro that can be used in your existing workflows.
 The previous token value becomes invalid and any workflows using those previous values stop working.

-1. In the Cloud UI, open your Workspace, then open the Deployment that the API token belongs to.
+1. In the Astro UI, open your Workspace, then open the Deployment that the API token belongs to.

 2. Click **Edit** next to your API token.

 3. Click **Rotate token**.
-The Cloud UI rotates the token and shows the new token value.
+The Astro UI rotates the token and shows the new token value.

 4. Copy the new token value and store it in a safe place.
 You will not be able to retrieve this value from Astro again.